 In this, there were two types of creatures.
-There were actually two types of goblins, the good and bad.
+There were two types of goblins, the good and bad.

 The good ones were referred to as pygmies and gnomes.
 Those that were called “goblins” were called dark and evil.

-Some black magic skills did invoke the use of goblins to continue to forward evil practices, and in white magic, you were supposed to contact both pygmies and gnomes in order to improve your magic and skills.
+Some black magic skills did invoke the use of goblins to continue to forward evil practices, and in white magic, you were supposed to contact both pygmies and gnomes to improve your magic and skills.

 The place where people believe the presence of goblins was the most apparent was the Amazon.
-Some tribes did believe in these creatures and even tried to keep a relationship with them on a physical or spiritual sense.
+Some tribes did believe in these creatures and even tried to keep a relationship with them in a physical or spiritual sense.